7equinox/Hybrid-PSO-ACO-3D-Tool/README.md

     ```

 4.  **Dataset Configuration:**
-    *   By default, the project is configured to use the **2021 Amazon Last Mile Routing Research Challenge Dataset**.
+    *   This project is configured to use the **2021 Amazon Last Mile Routing Research Challenge Dataset**.
-    *   Ensure you have downloaded and placed the `eval_route_data.json` and `eval_package_data.json` files in the `backend/almrrc2021/almrrc2021-data-evaluation/model_apply_inputs/` directory.
+    *   Ensure the `eval_route_data.json` and `eval_package_data.json` files are placed within the `backend/almrrc2021/almrrc2021-data-evaluation/model_apply_inputs/` directory.

 ---

 ## 5. Running the Application

-Once the setup is complete, start the Flask web server from the project's root directory:
+Once the setup is complete, launch the Flask web server from the project's root directory:

 ```bash
 python backend/main_app.py
 ```

-Open a web browser and navigate to `http://127.0.0.1:5000` to access the tool.
+Open a web browser and navigate to `http://127.0.0.1:5000`.

 ### How to Use the Tool:

-1. Click the **"Modify Simulation"** gear icon.
+1. Launch the configuration modal by clicking the **"Modify Simulation"** gear icon.
-2. Choose an **Optimization Algorithm** to test (PSO, ACO, or the proposed PSO-ACO).
+2. Select your desired **Optimization Algorithm** (PSO, ACO, or PSO-ACO).
-3. Select a **Vehicle Volume Capacity** from the dropdown.
-The application will asynchronously load a valid sample route for that capacity.
-You can cancel this data-loading process.
+3. Choose a **Vehicle Volume Capacity** from the dropdown menu.
+The application will then load a sample route and its associated data.
-4. Once the initial data is loaded, click the **"Simulate"** button to run the experiment.
+4.  **Configure the Dynamic Constraint.** Use the toggle switch to enable or disable the simulation of real-world disruptions.
-5. A loader will appear indicating the algorithm is running.
-You can cancel the simulation at any point.
+5. Press the **"Simulate"** button to initiate the experiment.
+A loader will indicate that the process is running.
-6. Upon completion, the results, including all scalability (Time, Memory) and loading/unloading (Volume Util, Relocations, Feasibility, Sequence Length) metrics, will be displayed on the right-hand side.
+6. Upon completion, the right-hand panel will populate with the comprehensive results, detailing all scalability and operational efficiency metrics for the selected algorithm.